shamirlabs/docs/docs/testnet/prepare.md

 - If you already have Ethereum clients running in the Goerli testnet, continue to [Option A: Run with your existing ETH clients](own-clients).
 - If you don't have Ethereum clients running in the Goerli testnet, continue to [Option B: Run the all-in-one Diva client + ETH clients](new-clients).

 Take into account that both options contain telemetry images to help us monitor and improve the testnet.
-If you want to disable such telemetry, follow the instructions described in x.x.